Group work

 Our groups are run by experienced staff who understand the challenges that being a survivor can bring.

-Our groups are trans inclusive and wheelchair accessible.
+Our groups are wheelchair accessible.
 If you’d like to take part and have accessibility needs, please get in touch

 For more information on our groups, contact us on 0117 929 9556 or fill out our support form.